New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: New Constraints on the Gauged U(1) Model with New Constraints on the Type 2 +- Gauged U(1) Lmu-Ltau Model

 \section{\texorpdfstring{New Constraints on the Gauged U(1)$_{L_\mu-L_\tau}$ Model with $\Phi_{\pm1}$}{New Constraints on the Type 2\_+- Gauged U(1)\_\{Lmu-Ltau\} Model}}

-We have so far focused on the structures of the neutrino mass matrix and predictions for the neutrino parameters in the minimal gauged U$(1)_{L_\mu-L_\tau}$ models.
-The results we obtained above rely only on the two-zero matrix structures and are independent of the detail of the gauge and scalar sectors.
+We have so far focused on the structures of the neutrino mass matrix and the predictions for the neutrino parameters in the minimal gauged U$(1)_{L_\mu-L_\tau}$ models.
+The results we obtained above rely only on the two-zero matrix structures and are independent of the details of the gauge and scalar sectors.
 In this section, we study experimental constraints on the U$(1)_{L_\mu-L_\tau}$ gauge boson, with a special focus on the light gauge boson mass region ($10\,\MeV \lesssim m_{Z'}^{} \lesssim 40\,\MeV$) motivated by the muon $g-2$ anomaly.
-We will see that when the U$(1)_{L_\mu-L_\tau}$-breaking scalar is an SU(2)$_L$ multiplet, a $Z-Z'$ mixing gives rise to stringent constraints from measurements of the atomic parity violation (APV) and rare meson decays.
+We will see that when the U$(1)_{L_\mu-L_\tau}$-breaking scalar is an SU(2)$_L$ non-singlet, a mixing between the $Z$ and $Z'$ bosons is induced, thereby giving rise to stringent constraints from measurements of atomic parity violation (APV) and rare meson decays.